rohitkt10/black-tea.github.io/_posts/2017-04-12-Windows-Data-Analysis-Setup.md

 ## Step 4: Install Anaconda
 The tricky part of this is to install the Anaconda distribution of python without breaking the original ESRI python stack.
 I just followed these [instructions](https://my.usgs.gov/confluence/pages/viewpage.action?pageId=540116867) from the USGS.
 Make sure you download the 32-bit installation, even if you have a 64-bit machine.

+## Step 4: Install Git and GitHub for Windows
+I followed the instructions on [this page](https://help.github.com/articles/set-up-git/) to setup my machine for github.